decodingml/enterprise-mcp-course/apps/pr-reviewer-mcp-servers/README.md

 GITHUB_ACCESS_TOKEN=<your_github_access_token>
 ```

+> **Note:**
+> In this setup, we use an **OAuth App integration**.
+An OAuth App authenticates on behalf of a user, inheriting that user’s permissions.
+This makes it simple to register and test locally, since you can just authorize with your own account.
+>
+> However, you could also use a **GitHub App integration** instead.
+GitHub Apps provide fine-grained permissions, webhook support, and secure server-to-server authentication.
+They are generally the recommended approach for production and enterprise environments because they are not tied to a single user and can operate with more limited, scoped permissions.
+>
+> Both the **GitHub MCP remote server** and the **GitHub API** (REST/GraphQL) rely on credentials issued by one of these integrations (OAuth App or GitHub App) to operate securely within GitHub’s permission model.

 **C) [Get your Asana Token](https://developers.asana.com/docs/personal-access-token)**
 > **Note:** In this example we’re using a **PAT** to show both registration methods.
 > The recommended approach, however, is OAuth: [Asana with OAuth](https://developers.asana.com/docs/oauth).